Cyril-Meyer/DeepSCEM/README.md

 for Windows.
 Simply download the zip file in [quick links](#quick-links), extract it, and you're ready to go.

-If you want to use your GPU and do not know how to install dependecy, check the [INSTALL](INSTALL.md) guide.
+If you want to use your GPU and do not know how to install dependency, check the [INSTALL](INSTALL.md) guide.

 For more experienced users who want to run DeepSCEM from their own Python setup: